 Sadly, in September 2017, just a few weeks after we left from our last visit, Waterton National Park experienced the devastating Kenow Wildfire, which claimed nearly 50,000 acres of parkland and many park buildings.
 But don’t worry it’s still gorgeous and so worth visiting.
 To check on any park closures you can check here.

 If you’re planning a Canada trip and wondering what to do in Canada during your time there, then Waterton should definitely be on your itinerary.
-In my opinion, it’s one of the best places to go in Canada, simply because it is still so unspoiled by over-tourism, and has some of the best lakes in Canada.
+There are many incredible National Parks in Canada like Banff, Jasper, and Yoho, but in my opinion, Waterton is one of the best places to go in Canada, simply because it is still so unspoiled by overtourism, and has some of the best lakes in Canada.
 When you go to Waterton Lakes National Park, here is what you should do!

 What to do in Waterton Lakes National Park